mstratman/masfx.io/pages/how_to_solder/next/index.md

 Also stop by the [support forum](https://www.reddit.com/r/maseffects) and leave a post with any thoughts, troubles, concerns, and ideally some pics of your soldering so we can help you get ready as quickly as possible.

-## I feel HIGHLY PROFICIENT with a soldering iron
+## I feel COMFORTABLE and PROFICIENT with a soldering iron

 Great!
 Now go and build something!